We champion the rights of the world’s 2.3 billion children.

 As the pandemic continues to spread, countries across the continent already grappling with hunger and hit by other crises, including the climate crisis in the Horn of Africa, remain at risk.
 Through our emergency relief, health and nutrition, education and protection programs, Save the Children is working to transform the lives of Africa's children.

 Before the coronavirus outbreak, Venezuela already had the highest inflation rate in the world, with chronic shortages of food and medicine.
 Displacement from the country is among the highest in the world — second only to Syria.
-Virtually no country in the region has been left untouched by this crisis.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.